ParallelMaths/parallel/pages/8-04-dripping-taps.md

 ---

 ![](/resources/8-04-dripping-taps/3-angles-answer.png){image align="right"}
-This is touch question.
+This is tough question.
 Well done if you did it without hints.
 There are a couple of ways to find the value of x + y degrees, but here is the neatest method.

 The marked angles are two angles of the pentagon PRSTQ.